chef-boneyard/chef-web-docs-2016/chef_master/source/server_manage_clients.rst

 Use the |chef manage| web user interface to create a key pair, download the private key, and then set permissions, to delete a key, or to reset a key.

-Manage Keys
+Manage Client Keys
 =====================================================
-Keys can be managed from the |chef manage| web user interface.
+Client keys can be managed from the |chef manage| web user interface.

 Add
 -----------------------------------------------------